It’s a day that celebrates love and commitment, but do you know the true meaning behind all of the traditions?

 The bride and groom kiss

 Kissing at weddings is a more recent tradition that started in the early 20th century.
-It was seen as a way to show public affection between the couple and cement their relationship in front of all their guests.
+It was seen as a way to show public affection between the couple.
+This was done also to cement their relationship in front of all their guests.
 In Rome, kissing was a legal part of the wedding ceremony and was seen as a bond that could not be broken!

 The Best Man

-Would be runaway brides were always a concern so a best man was deployed to make sure she got to the church on time!
-Sometimes, if the father of the bride didn’t agree with the marriage, the best man was there to kidnap(!) the bride on the wedding day.
+Would be runaway brides were always a concern.
+Therefore, a best man was deployed to make sure she got to the church on time!
+Sometimes, if the father of the bride didn’t agree with the marriage, the best man was there to kidnap(!) the bride.

 Today, the best man’s job is far less dramatic although the speeches often prove to be more entertaining!

-Wedding traditions have been around for centuries and are an interesting mix of old traditions mixed with modern practices.
+Wedding traditions have been around for centuries.
+They are an interesting mix of old traditions mixed with modern practices.
 As you’ll have seen, a lot of the wedding traditions were based on evil spirits and avoiding bad luck!
 Weddings today are far more relaxed and the traditions have changed to suit our modern times.